-The Emotional Benefits of Essential Oils
+The Aromatic Benefits of Essential Oils

 In addition to health benefits, essential oils have many valuable applications far beyond the body.
 Some oils have soothing, calming, and grounding properties, while others are energizing, uplifting, or renewing.
-In a single day, we experience a wide array of emotions.
-Essential oils, with their various emotional benefits, can help us manage and maintain well-being.
+In a single day, we have a wide array of experiences.
+Essential oils, with their various benefits, can help us manage and maintain our feelings of well-being.

 So what makes the aroma of an essential oil calming, energizing, uplifting, and so on?
-The chemical design of an essential oil is what gives it specific benefits.
+The chemical design of an essential oil influences its specific benefit.
 For example, with a high concentration of ketones, mint essential oils typically hold significant energizing, invigorating, and uplifting properties.
 Floral oils are composed mostly of monoterpene alcohols and esters, which are known to promote toning and calming properties.
 Rich in monoterpenes like limonene and beta-pinene, citrus essential oils typically have strong uplifting characteristics.

-While the chemical profile of an oil plays a big role in your emotional response, your experience also has a lot to do with the way the brain works.
+While the chemical profile of an oil plays a role in your response, your experience also has a lot to do with the way the brain works.